dkarthe/webjeda-blog/_posts/2016-01-25-adsense-on-jekyll-and-adsense-on-subdomain.md

 ---
 title: Adsense on Subdomain and Adsense on Jekyll
-desc: Adsense ads on this subdomain happened only after a deep research about adsense policies.
+desc: Adsense ads on this subdomain happened only after a deep research about Adsense policies.
 It is indeed possible to have ads on subdomain but you should know what you are doing.
-Just placing adsense ads on subdomain will not work.
+Just placing Adsense ads on a subdomain will not work.
 Keywords: adsense on subdomain, adsense on Jekyll
 author: sharathdt
 tags: Jekyll Adsense